Are you planning your first business meeting and want to ensure

-Are you planning your first business meeting and want to ensure you cover all your bases?
-Don't run around like a crazed wedding planner.
-Have a strategy and stick to it.
+you cover all your bases?
+Don't run around like a crazed wedding

 First, set the date and establish the agenda.
 It's important to prepare the agenda well in advance.
 You want to ensure everyone has a chance to look it over to get prepared and give you feed back on areas that might need to be included.
 In preparing an agenda, envision the purpose of the meeting.
 How long will it last?
 How many speakers/presentations will there be?
 How will the meeting progress?
 How will you reach your goal for a successful and productive meeting?